 - Periodic alternation nystagmus (PAN):

-- Associated diseases - cerebellar and brainstem abnormalities, demyelination, Louis-Bar syndrome, drug intoxication (especially phenytoin) and atypical CIN.
-It is also seen following head trauma, with encephalitis and syphilis.
-Binocular visual deprivation may produce a PAN.
+- This is a horizontal jerk nystagmus, whose direction usually reverses every 2-3 minutes.
+The nystagmus amplifies and then decreases in phases, with an interlude of 10-20 seconds before the reversal occurs.
+It is associated with cerebellar and brain stem abnormalities, demyelination, Louis-Bar syndrome, drug intoxication (especially phenytoin) and atypical CIN.
+It is also seen following head trauma, with encephalitis and with syphilis.
+Binocular visual deprivation may produce PAN.

 Symmetrical mixed vertical/horizontal nystagmus